partiql/partiql-lang-kotlin/README.md

     UPPER('AbCdEfG!@#$') -- Returns 'ABCDEFG!@#$'

+### UTCNOW

+returns the current time timestamp in UTC.
+Current time is defined by the `now` value in the `EvaluationSession` so it's consistent across an evaluation.
+The client can specify its own `now` value when creating the session

+    UTCNOW()

+Examples:

+    UTCNOW() -- Returns 2017-10-13T16:02:11.123Z

 ## Helpful Links

  - [Hyperlinked SQL-92 BNF](https://ronsavage.github.io/SQL/sql-92.bnf.html) - this is much easier to navigate than the official ISO standard!